leapcode/soledad/scripts/docker/README.md

 Check the `Makefile` for the rules for running containers.

-Check the `helper/` directory for scripts that help running tests.

 Installation
 ------------

-0. update and install
 1. Install docker for your system: https://docs.docker.com/
-2. Build the image by running `make`
+2. Build images by running `make`
-3. Use one of the scripts in the `helper/` directory
+3. Execute `make run-tox` and `make run-perf` to run tox tests and perf tests, respectivelly.
+4. You may want to pass some variables to the `make` command to control parameters of execution, for example:

+      make run-perf SOLEDAD_PRELOAD_NUM=500

+   See more variables below.

 Environment variables for docker containers